 - A good attitude.
 Whitewater rafting takes a group effort from everyone in the raft, and you will be an important part of a successful trip.
 Your attitude and willingness to be part of a team will be important to make sure everyone enjoys their experience.

 If you have any questions about any of the items on the list or any questions about whitewater rafting in Maine, please give us a call.
 We are always ready to help.
 Call us at 1-800-634-7238 or e-mail [email protected].

-Deposits, Cancellations, Refunds and the Fine Print
+Deposits, Cancellations, Refunds, and the Fine Print

 - We require a deposit of 50% of the total reservation within 10 days of the date the reservation is made.
 We can either take a credit card payment at the time of the reservation or we will send you a copy of your reservation and expect payment within 10 days.
 We can also take deposit payments individually from more than one person in a group and apply and itemize that payment toward the reservation.

 - All reservations must be paid in full 45 days prior to the trip date.
-NOTICE: All reservations for which no deposit is received 45 days in advance may be automatically cancelled without further notice to you.
+NOTICE: All reservations for which no deposit is received 45 days in advance may be automatically canceled without further notice to you.